xgarciadevs/support-data/markdown/getting_started/getting-started-with-webprofiles.md

 &nbsp;
 Now it is time to set up your own profile!
 This may seem scary at first to some but don't worry, it's easy as 123.
 &nbsp;
-**1st step:** Click on the dashboard button on the top-right.
+**Step One:** Click on the dashboard button on the top-right.
 You should be taken to something that looks similar to the image below:
 ![image](https://user-images.githubusercontent.com/45861163/137759869-5e7100c4-5047-483d-b4e6-0bc84e488cad.png)
 &nbsp;
-**2nd step:** Click on any of the services shown and login to them and it will link that service with WebProfiles.
+**Step Two:** Click on any of the services shown and login to them and it will link that service with WebProfiles.
 Once you have added all of your services, you can either click on the "Account Settings" options and edit things such as your interests or reset your email/password **or** you can click on your username and it will redirect you to something like the image below:
 ![image](https://user-images.githubusercontent.com/45861163/137760374-e981e88b-0d1b-433b-96af-79bd55a1b1bb.png)

 &nbsp;